canonical/curtin/doc/topics/storage.rst

   time.
 .. note::

-  Curtin will treat it as an error if both the user and password are not specified for either initiator or target authentication.
+  Curtin will treat it as an error if the user and password are not both specified for initiator and target authentication.
 - ``host``: iSCSI server hosting the specified target.
 It can be a hostname, IPv4 or IPv6 address.
 If specified as an IPv6 address, it must be specified as ``[address]``.